sonic-net/SONiC/doc/media-settings/Media-based-Port-settings.md

 ## Media settings file:

-              Each vendor need to define the media settings file under device/vendor-name/ONIE_PLATFORM_STRING/media_settings.json.
+              The media settings file device/vendor-name/ONIE_PLATFORM_STRING/media_settings.json needs to be defined by each vendor who want to use this mechanism.
+All the SKUs of the platform share this media_settings.json file.
+If there is no such file, then this mechanism will not be used.
+Thus if some vendors want to disable this mechanism, not defining a media_settings.json file should be sufficient.

               This file contains the list of optics and DAC media-based settings for each port in the device.
 Each media setting for a media type comprises of key-value pairs per lane that is expected to be programmed when an optics or DAC is used.
 Examples of key value pairs include pre-emphasis, idriver and ipredriver.

               Below example shows the media-based settings for a device on a Broadcom based platform.
 For each port the list of supported optics and DAC types are defined (uniquely identified by media type key).
 For each media type the list of supported vendors (uniquely identified by vendor key) is defined.
 Each vendor key which will in turn contain the key value pairs per lane that needs to be programmed.

               The media type key defined in the file will be comprised of compliance code and length string or simply compliance code if length does not apply (e.g. 40GBASE-CR4-3M or 40GBASE-SR4).

               The file comprises of two blocks.
 The first block is for global level settings, where all or multiple ports can be presented as keys.
-The multiple ports can be represented as a range (Ethernet0-Ethern120) or a list(Ethernet0,Ethernet4,Ethernet8) or a list of ranges(Ethernet0-Ethernet20,Ethernet40-Ethernet60) of logical ports.
-The second block is port level settings where the key comprises of a single logical port.
+The multiple ports can be represented as a range (1-32) or a list(1,2,3) or a list of ranges(1-10,20-30) of front panel port number.
+The second block is port level settings where the key comprises of a single port number.

-              When a media is detected, the logical port is identified.
+              When a media is detected, the front panel port is identified.
 First the global level is looked up and if there is a range or list that the port false within is found, then the vendor key (vendor name + vendor PN) as well as media_key (media type + specification compliance + length) is constructed and looked up at the next level.
 First Vendor key (eg. AMPHENOL-1234) is looked and If there is an exact match then those values are fetched and returned.
 If vendor key doesn't match, then media key (eg. QSFP28-40GBASE-CR4-1M) is looked and if there is a match then those values are fetched and returned.
 The purpose of having a media key is to have default values for a media type across vendors.
 A no-match on vendor and media keys will make the search fall back to individual port based block from global block.

               In the port based settings block, the port on which it is detected is identified at the first level.
 At second level, the Vendor key is and media key are derived as earlier (e.g. DELL-0123, QSFP28-40GBASE-SR4).
 If there is no exact match for vendor key or media key, then the default value listed is chosen.
 Below is an example for json file for a specific port.
-For the port Ethernet0 a Vendor specific media type and a 'Default' media type is defined apart from global section containing vendor key as well as media key
+For the port 1 a Vendor specific media type and a 'Default' media type is defined apart from global section containing vendor key as well as media key

 ### Sample Media settings file:
 ```
 {
     "GLOBAL_MEDIA_SETTINGS": {
-        "Ethernet0-Ethernet124": {
+        "1-32": {
             "AMPHENOL-1234": {
                 "preemphasis": {
                     "lane0":"0x001234",